rucdatascience/HL-GST/README.md

 - "exp_HL4GST.cpp" at "HL-GST_code\src\label_generation" contains codes for conducting the label generation experiments in the paper.

-- "exp_HL4GST_nonHOP_maintain.cpp" at "HL-GST_code\src\nonHOP_maintain" contains codes for conducting the unconstrained label maintenance experiments in the paper.
+- "exp_HL4GST_nonHOP_maintain.cpp" at "HL-GST_code\src\nonHOP_maintain" contains codes for conducting the label maintenance experiments in the paper.

-- "exp_HL4GST_HOP_maintain.cpp" at "HL-GST_code\src\HOP_maintain" contains codes for conducting the constrained label maintenance experiments in the paper.

 More detailed codes in other regions can be traced by the above codes for experiment.
 Specifically,

 - "HL-GST_code\include\label_generation" contains source codes of the implemented algortihms in the label generation experiments.

-- "HL-GST_code\include\nonHOP_maintain" contains source codes of the implemented algortihms in the unconstrained label maintenance experiments.
+- "HL-GST_code\include\nonHOP_maintain" contains source codes of the implemented algortihms in the label maintenance experiments.

-- "HL-GST_code\include\HOP_maintain" contains source codes of the implemented algortihms in the constrained label maintenance experiments.